matias-estanqueiro/alura-text-encryptor/readme.txt

     - JavaScript

 Versions:
-    - v1.0.0    red-turtle
+    - v1.0.0    blue-panther
-        - Release notes: 1st version of the app
+        - Release notes:
+            * 1st version of the app
+            * Responsive
+            * Buttons: Encrypt, Decrypt, Copy encrypt message, Clear screen

 Welcome to my educational project!
 This is the 1st challenge of the program!